 Are you currently on the hunt for a new muzzle brake for your AR-15 rifle or carbine?
-If so, your search is about to come to an end because you’ve come to the right place.
+If so, your search is about to end because you’ve come to the right place.

 That being said, not all muzzle brakes are created equally, which is why it is important to carefully do your research to find the best one for you.